jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 Imagine a web where your digital spaces feel like portable universes and community gardens.

 *Rhizome is an attempt at infrastructure for a world where these are possible.*

+> Collaboration at scale while keeping local conditions in mind

 Below are properties that Rhizome will optimize for:
 - Interoperable: data should be first-class, not applications